Skip to main content

 • A Bayesian confidence score that agents can raise (verified) or lower (disputed)

 Memories you use often stay sharp.
+Memories linked to others outrank identical but isolated ones.
 Rarely accessed ones fade.
 Disputed ones drop in ranking without being deleted.

 ᚛ᚑᚌᚆᚐᚋ᚜